 Knowledge and comprehension: At the end of this course, students will be able to outline the differences between different models of EU external agreements in the economic field.

 Application: At the end of this course, students will be able to discuss and apply legal issues related to the EU’s external agreements in the economic field.

 Analysis: At the end of this course, students will be motivated to place day-to-day political developments relating to the EU external economic relations in a systematic legal context and to reflect critically on such developments.

 Presentation: At the end of this course, the students will be able to make oral presentations and write papers on the issues covered.

 Mode of Instruction:

 During the course, students will be asked to make group presentations.
 Based on these, students will be asked to write group or individual papers.

-- Specific literature on individual agreements as well as CJEU case law will be indicated in the course reader and in the Law Faculty’s electronic onlearning environment Bright space.
+Specific literature on individual agreements as well as CJEU case law will be indicated in the course reader and in the Law Faculty’s electronic learning environment.

 Additional reading (CJEU case law etc.) will be indicated in the course reader and in the electronic learning environment, Bright Space.